Cornell-MAE-UG/fa25-portfolio-matthew_sonn/_projects/01-torque-wrench-fea.md

 ![torquewrenchsetup]({{ "assets/images/MAE3270-5.2.1.6-strainatgauge.png" | relative_url }}){: .inline-image-c style="width: 600px"}

-From this strain, the torque wrench sensitivity in mV/V measured from the FEM is around 0.903 mV/V.
+From this strain, the torque wrench sensitivity in mV/V measured from the FEM is around 0.903 mV/V. Although the hand calculations give a value that meets the sensitivity requirement of 1 mV/V, the FEM produces a slightly lower value.
+In order to be safe, we can select a full-bridge strain gauge that will double our sensitivity: The maximum principal strain available for measurement at the intended probe location is approximately 930 microstrain.
+This strain value corresponds to the applied torque used in the ANSYS simulation and therefore represents the full-scale operating strain for the sensor installation.
+A foil strain gauge bonded at this location produces an electrical output proportional to strain through the gauge factor, GF.
+For small strains, the bridge output of a Wheatstone bridge can be approximated with the following standard relationships:

+- Quarter-bridge output: DeltaV/V = (GF * epsilon) / 4
+- Half-bridge output: DeltaV/V = (GF * epsilon) / 2
+- Full-bridge output: DeltaV/V = GF * epsilon